spoonconsulting/cordova-plugin-background-upload/README.md

 **Sample usage**

 The plugin needs to be initialised before any upload.
 Ideally this should be called on application start.
-The uploaders will provide global events which can be used to check the progress of the uploads.
+The uploader will provide global events which can be used to check the progress of the uploads.
 ```javascript
  declare var FileTransferManager: any;